About Clinical Residencies

 "A clinical residency is a planned program of post-professional clinical and didactic education for physical therapists that is designed to significantly advance the physical therapist resident's preparation as a provider of patient care services in a defined area of clinical practice.
 It is designed to substantially advance a resident's expertise in examination, evaluation, diagnosis, prognosis, intervention, and management of patients in a defined area of clinical practice (specialty).
 Often, the residency experience prepares an individual to become a board-certified clinical specialist."

-WHY A TOURO COLLEGE ORTHOPEDIC RESIDENCY?
+WHY CHOOSE A TOURO COLLEGE ORTHOPEDIC RESIDENCY?

 The Orthopedic Physical Therapy Residency program at Touro College is geared to the working professional and is delivered by an institution that has long maintained a high standard of excellence in advanced orthopedic physical therapy education.